 Multiple lags also help when we forecast stock excess returns.
-As indicated by row 8 in Table 3, the R^2 for stocks rises from 7 percent to 12 percent when we include 3 additional lags.
-The slope coefficient rises to 2.11, which corresponds well to a bond substantially longer than five years.
-As shown in the last row of Table 3, the multiple regression with term spreads and d/p is also stronger than its counterpart with no lags.
+As indicated by row 8 in Table 3, the $R^2$ for stocks rises from 7 percent to 12.5 percent when we include 3 additional lags.
+The slope coefficient rise to 2.11, which corresponds well to a bond substantially longer than 5 years.
+As shown in the last row, the multiple regression with term spreads and d/p is also stronger than its counterpart with no lags.

-C. The Failure of Markovian Models
+C. The failure of Markovian models